Skip to main content

 • Installation using the Tecnisys Public Package Repository:

-The access credentials (username and password) are set when you register for free on the tecnisysSite` website.
+The access credentials (username and password) are defined when registering for free on the website

 • Installation using a local package repository: